|

 Also see the FAQ on accuracy.

-conversion algorithms based on several new discoveries in
+conversion algorithms based on our own research in

 psycho-acoustic physics and are very complex.
 For example, intelliScore

-uses data obtained by analyzing over ten thousand recordings of musical
+uses data obtained by analyzing thousands of recordings of musical

 instruments to help convert polyphonic music.
 IntelliScore’s

-specialized monophonic algorithm is remarkably accurate on MP3, WAVE,
+specialized monophonic algorithm is remarkably accurate on audio

-CD, and live audio that contains only one note at a time, and even
+files as well as a live performance that contains only one note at a time, and even detects

-detects slight variations in pitch and volume.
+slight variations in pitch, volume and brightness.
 Nevertheless, some

-instruments and forms of music are converted better than others.
-Some
+instruments and forms of music convert better than others.
+Some audio

-Conversion is best on audio files that are not too complex and contain
+Conversion is generally best with audio files that are not too complex and contain

 only a few instruments and minimal drums and percussion.
-To find out if
+Although

 our free demo.
 You can also evaluate some of the unedited results